rwilliams04/datavyu/tutorial/datavyu_tutorial.md

 [http://www.sublimetext.com/3](http://www.sublimetext.com/3)

+## Grabbing the contents of this GitHub repository

+It's a good idea to go ahead and download the whole github repository by clicking "Download ZIP" from here [https://github.com/iamamutt/datavyu](https://github.com/iamamutt/datavyu).
+This way, you can edit and have a copy of all the files used in this tutorial.
+Alternatively, you can create a GitHub account and clone the repository if you know how to use git.

 # Running scripts

-If you open up Datavyu then go to `Script` then `Run Script`, you'll be asked to locate a file that contains the code that needs to be run.
+If you open up Datavyu then go to `Script` then `Run Script`, you'll be asked to locate a Ruby file that contains the code that needs to be run.
 It's up to you to write the code that will tell the program what to do, which is typically importing columns or exporting data from already coded columns.

 Let's create a simple script that doesn't really do anything important.

 - Open up your text editor and save the file as `newcolumns.rb`.
 You can save it to the desktop or wherever you want.

 - Make sure the following line is at the top of your script.
-This line loads all the code already written by the Datavyu people to allow you to talk to their program using the Ruby language.
+This line loads all the code already written by the Datavyu developers to allow you to communicate with their program using the Ruby language.

 ```{.ruby .numberLines}
 require 'Datavyu_API.rb'
 ```

-- Next you'll need to create a section that has all the code you want to run through Datavyu.
+- Next you'll need to create a section that has all the code you actually want to run.
+This section of code is always between `begin` and `end` statements.
 On the next ling copy the following code.

 ```{.ruby .numberLines}
 begin